groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 | bas     | /tmp, /home/bas, /home/dsas/bas |

-User `tc` needs access to certain folders in order to do administration operations.
+User `tc` needs access to certain folders to perform administration operations.
 The `verif` user has access to the files of the `bas` and `haut` users but also for writing logs and to `/usr/local/var/lib/rpm` so that the `verif` user can install GPG certificates for `rpm` without having `sudo` rights.
 Pre-existing rpm certificates are erased at each use, and so this right for the `verif` user is risk-free.

-## Disk partitionning
+## Disk partitioning

 The files downloaded and verified by the DSAS are all stored on a disk.
-This disk is mounted with the "noexec" flag and no file downloaded by the DSAS on this disk can be used to compromise the integrity of the DSAS. "haut" and "bas" users are restricted to copying files only on this disc.
-All the DSAS executable files are on a "ramdisk" in the machine's memory and copied from the ISO image on each reboot.
+This disk is mounted with the `noexec` flag and no file downloaded by the DSAS on this disk can be used to compromise the integrity of the DSAS. `haut` and `bas` users are restricted to copying files only on this disc.
+All the DSAS executable files are on a `ramdisk` in the machine's memory and copied from the ISO image on each reboot.

-A hardlink in linux is exactly the same file duplicated in another location.
+A hardlink in Linux is the same file duplicated in another location.
 The use of hardlinks between the files of the upper and lower disk partitions, can allow a simplification of the architecture, because no way to trace the downloaded files will be necessary without increasing the disk space.

 On the other hand, the hardlink must comply with the access requirements between the two partitions.
 When a file exists in both zones, it is necessary that

 - The haut(upper) user cannot modify the file visible in the lower partition
 - The haut (upper) user cannot delete the existence of the file in the lower partition
 - That the haut (upper) user can delete a file in the upper partition
 - The users `haut` and `bas` must be isolated with a `chroot jail` and so the ownership of the principal directory must be `root`

 With the following permissions